HSamuelV/HSamuelV/README.md

 - I’m currently a Mechatronic Engineering Student

-- I'm currently working with ROS and MATLAB/Simulink for UAVs and UGVs
+- I'm currently working with optimal control methods for UAVs and UGVs using ROS/Gazebo interface for simulations and MATLAB/Simulink for the control development

 - Email: [hsvictor14@gmail.com](mailto:hsvictor14@gmail.com)